 01Get Their Attention in 15 Seconds or Less

 Think yourself into this mindset: You have a fantastic product that will greatly improve your customers' lives.
 You're about to give the person on the other end of the line a huge gift by telling them about this wonderful product.
 Make sure that energy and enthusiasm come across in your tone of voice, but don't overdo it.
-Sounding like a carnival hawker can turn him off.
+Sounding like a carnival hawker can turn them off.
 Aim for conversational, like you're sharing a great tip with your best friend over coffee.

 03Mirror the Prospect

 People are most comfortable dealing with other people who are just like them.
 Jot down a few words or phrases that your prospect uses as you're talking.
 Now work them into your pitch.
 Yes, this involves a bit of multi-tasking, but it will be worth it.
-Try to match your potential customer's volume, speed and his tone of voice as well, but not to the point of caricature.
+Try to match your potential customer's volume, speed, and their tone of voice as well, but not to the point of caricature.
 If you cross that line, you become insulting.
 Sale lost.

-Studies have shown that a person's favorite word is his own name, so get your prospect's name as soon as possible and jot it down.
+Studies have shown that a person's favorite word is their own name, so get your prospect's name as soon as possible and jot it down.
 Now use it at least three times during the call.
 It may sound silly, but this will help you build rapport with your prospect.

 Many prospects will reflexively say “I'm not interested” or “I'm busy” the second they realize they've just picked up the phone for a cold call.
 They'll shut you down before they hear what you have to offer.
 Don't hang up.
 Jump in with an open-ended question instead, something that will jumpstart the conversation.
 Go for a question that will make your prospect stop and think before disconnecting.
 Possibilities include “What is your biggest problem right now?” or “What are your goals?”